 Year 6 SATS: Towards the end of year 6, all year 6 children across the country have to take a test in Reading, Maths and Spelling, Punctuation & Grammar (SPAG).
 The results are compared to national percentages as well as Portsmouth percentages.
 Writing assessments are completed throughout the year.

-Year 4: All year 4 children across the country take a multiplication test.
+Year 4: In the future, all year 4 children across the country will take the multiplication test.

 THE ENVIRONMENT

 At Arundel Court Primary Academy we aim to provide: